Picture Help Sequences

 Mark Jordan – Defense Against Head Butt: www.youtube.com/watch?v=gObKglyiseQ

 If you’re interested in AJA Freestyle Kata competition you may want to check out these YouTube videos.
 I’ve also posted a link to the AJA Freestyle Kata rules.
-Please keep in mind that it’s very difficult to have a “clean” appearance in freestyle kata as tori does not know how he/she will be attacked, probably has never worked out with the uke, and the uke’s skill level may vary.
-Also keep in mind that the a “core” rule in freestyle kata is that the tori cannot use excessive force and the uke is not to resist any techniques.
+Please keep in mind that it’s very difficult to have a “clean” appearance in freestyle kata as tori does not know how he/she will be attacked, probably has never worked out with the uke beforehand, and the uke’s skill level may vary.
+Also keep in mind that the a “core” rule in freestyle kata is that the tori cannot use excessive force and the uke should not resist any techniques.